devdekk/crypto-portfolio/README.md

 # crypto-portfolio

-Fetch and run 'npm init' to get node modules.
+Fetch and run 'npm install' to get node modules.

 Run 'npm run dev' to run locally at localhost:8080.